 but has now a good cleaning and looks almost like new again.

 So after replacing a rectifier in the psu, re-capped the whole synth, replaced the batteries, refurbished all sliders, potentiometers, switches, key-contacts, keyboard, jacks, trimmers, a calibration procedure, took care about cosmetic issues (something missing?) the jupiter now is in great shape.
 It sounds bombastic and acts like new.
-If you want me to restore, please don't hesitate to contact me.

 There are lethal voltage exposed in electronic devices.
 Unless you know what you are doing, don’t try this.
 If you following along, you doing so at your own risk.